 Laurier's support of the Centre for Indigegogy represents a positive change in the face of the academy.
 Historically, education played a role in colonizing Indigenous peoples and miseducating Canadians.
 Today, Laurier is supporting our Centre for Indigegogy to offer experiential and wholistic professional training development steeped in Indigenous knowledge, Indigenous perspectives and Indigenous culture.
 We guarantee, through these certificates, wholistic learning experiences that will lead to transformation and will change how you think and do your own teaching and learning.

-Kathy Absolon King, director of the Centre for Indigegogy
+Kathy Absolon, director of the Centre for Indigegogy

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×